Exhibition and retrospective "analog_digital – The Dichotomy

 to scratches, chemical volatility or disappearing data – destined for oblivion unless subjected to some form of archiving.

-To tie in with the new exhibition "Analog_Digital.
+On the occasion of the new exhibition "Analog_Digital.
 Media (Ex)Changes" the Filmarchiv Austria is showing a fascinating

 cross section of national and international analogue/digital cinema in a retrospective curated by Virgil Widrich.